ibm-cloud-docs/vpc/vsi_is_create_instance_cli.md

 ## Next steps
 {: #next-step-after-creating-virtual-servers-cli}

 A series of emails is sent to your administrator: Acknowledgment of the virtual server instance order, order approval and processing, and a message that the instance is created.

+If you Choose a GPU profile, see [Managing GPUs](/docs/vpc?topic=vpc-managing-gpus).

 After the instance is created, associate a floating IP address to the instance.
 Then, you can connect to your instance.
 For more information, see [Connecting to your Linux instance](/docs/vpc?topic=vpc-vsi_is_connecting_linux) or [Connecting to your Windows instance](/docs/vpc?topic=vpc-vsi_is_connecting_windows).